XTenLee/TEXTOIR-Lee/Specification.md

-# The wWrking Directory of TEXTOIR
+# The Directory of TEXTOIR

 ```
 .